Red Curry - Duck

 15 lychees

-1.5 kg duck breast allowing it to poach and cook in the curry or already roasted and sliced thick.
+1.5 kg/3.3 lb of duck breast, allowing it to poach and cook in the curry or already roasted and sliced thick.

-In a large wok heat a drop of oil and fry the other half of the paste.
-Once aromatic add pour in 500 ml of coconut milk or cream, keep stirring and bring it to a boil.
+In a large wok, heat a drop of oil and fry the other half of the paste.
+Once aromatic, pour in 500 ml of coconut milk or cream, keep stirring and bring it to a boil.

-If poaching -add the duck and lower the heat - kaffir lime leaves, slit chillies or large green chillies - capsicum, Thai basil, palm sugar and fish sauce.
+If poaching, add the duck and lower the heat; kaffir lime leaves, slit chillies or large green chillies; capsicum; Thai basil; palm sugar and fish sauce.
 Allow the duck to cook through.
-Lastly add the lychees and the roast duck - if using that.
-Cover and rest for 10 minutes before serving.
+Lastly, add the lychees and the roast duck if using that.
+Cover and rest for 10 minutes before service.

 Taste for balance.